thientran2020/data/README.md

 *-m* &emsp;show only data filtered by specified month <br/>
 *-y* &emsp;&nbsp;show only data filtered by specified year <br/>
 *-k* &emsp;&nbsp;show only data filtered by specified keyword <br/>

+<ins>ESPECIALLY:</ins> This command will update subscriptions automatically. <br/>
+Please run once if you see your subscriptions/memberships are not renewed yet in the financial table.

 ```
 ➜ data show -m=7 -i